Council often gets enquiries regarding a variety of native and introduced animals.

 Koalas in South East Queensland are in serious decline and although they are relatively widespread across the Somerset region they are not very common anywhere.
 Council has put together a Koala in Somerset brochure (PDF 6.3MB) to help explain some of the challenges and threats that koalas face, as well as how Council hopes to reverse their decline.

-Koalas have been listed as a vulnerable species under the Environment Protection and Biodiversity Conservation Act 1999.
+Koalas have been listed as a endangered species under the Environment Protection and Biodiversity Conservation Act 1999.

 Flying foxes are protected native animals and play an important role in pollinating a variety of native plants, however, flying foxes can also cause concern to some residents.
 The state government remains the primary authority for the management of flying fox issues.